Dolci dei morti – Dead people sweets

 “Fave da morto,” “fave dei morti,” or “fave dolci”: almond pastries, ovoidal and flattened in shape; they look like a macaroon but have a greater consistency (Emilia-Romagna, Lazio, Lombardy, Marche, and Umbria).
 Favette dei Morti” are different, even though they are always made with almonds.
 They are present all over the North-East of Italy, but in Veneto, in Trieste, and Friuli, they have three colors (cream, brown, and pink) and vary from crunchy to soft (Favette Triestine).
 In the Bergamo variant, the cookies are flavored with anise and grappa.

 “Ossa di morto,” sometimes “ossa da mordere,” Italianizing the Piedmontese “òss ëd mòrt” or “òss da mòrde”: cookies with a hard texture, with almonds and egg white (Marche, Piedmont, and Lombardy).

 “Ossi dei morti,” typical of Parma, made of short pastry, covered with sugar or chocolate icing.

 “Ossa di morto”: oblong-shaped cookies (Veneto) are sometimes covered with chocolate (Sicily).

-According to the original version, Sicily, “Ossa di morto” or “Scardellini” are very dry in consistency and white and light brown.
+According to Sicily’s original version, “Ossa di morto” or “Scardellini” are very dry in consistency and white and light brown.
 With sugar, flour, egg white, and clove water, they are called “Paste di Garofano.”
 Very often confused with “Mostacciole,” which, instead, are made with a mixture of honey and spices, such as cloves.